 - 1. The safety and security of officers, prisoners, and the public is best achieved by utilizing appropriate equipment. - 2.
 Any police vehicle that is likely to be used for prisoner transport shall be equipped with a protective safety barrier between the front and rear seats or rear compartment.
 The barrier shall be configured and constructed in such a way as to prevent prisoners from having access to the driver's compartment. - 3.
-Vehicles not normally used for prisoner transport are not required to be equipped with safety barriers. - 4.
-The following modifications will be made to Bridgeport police vehicles designed for prisoner transportation: - a.
-Manual door locks on rear doors shall be disabled. - b.
-Crank handles for manually operated windows will be removed. - c.
-Rear door handles will be deactivated. - d.
-Electric rear door and window controls will be driver controlled. - 5.
-In the event the vehicle does not have such a partition or protective cage, a unit having such a partition should be called to the scene for the transportation.
+The following modifications will be made to Hartford police vehicles designed for prisoner transportation: - a.
+Manual door locks on rear doors shall be disabled; - b.
+Crank handles for manually operated windows will be removed; - c.
+Rear door handles will be deactivated; and - d.
+Electric rear door and window controls will be driver controlled.

+- 4. Vehicles not normally used for prisoner transports are not required to be equipped with safety barriers. - 5.
+In the event the arresting officer's vehicle does not have such a partition or protective cage, a unit having such a partition shall be called to the scene for the transportation when available.